cobbler/cobbler/docs/user-guide/windows.rst

     :EXIT

-- Templates /var/lib/tftpboot/winos/ {winpe7,winpe8 }.template are standard or customized WIM images.
-The trigger copies to the directory of the corresponding distro and changes the contents of startnet.cmd based on the corresponding template and Cobbler profile. winpe7 is used for Windows 7 and Windows 2008 Server, and winpe8 for newer versions.
+- Templates `/var/lib/tftpboot/winos/{winpe7,winpe8 }.template` are standard or customized WIM PE images.
+The trigger copies to the directory of the corresponding distro and changes the contents of `startnet.cmd` based on the corresponding template and Cobbler profile. winpe7 is used for Windows 7 and Windows 2008 Server, and winpe8 for newer versions.
-- /var/lib/tftpboot/winos/win_sif.template is used to generate /var/lib/tftpboot/winos/<distro_name>/sources/autounattended.xml in case of Windows 7 and newer or winnt.sif for  Windows XP, 2003
+- `/var/lib/tftpboot/winos/win_sif.template` is used to generate `/var/lib/tftpboot/winos/<distro_name>/sources/autounattended.xml` in case of Windows 7 and newer or winnt.sif for  Windows XP, 2003
 Example:

 .. code-block:: none